appgurueu/epidermis/Readme.md

 * `epidermis_pen_tip.png`
 * `epidermis_undo_redo.png`

-`logo.png` in the root folder was also created by Dragoni and is licensed under CC BY-SA 3.0 as well.
-Everything else was created by appgurueu and is also licensed under CC BY-SA 3.0.
+`logo.png` in the root folder was also created by Dragoni.
+Everything else was created by appgurueu and is also licensed under CC BY-SA 3.0. `screenshot.png` uses `character.png` by Jordach which is licensed under [CC BY-SA 3.0](https://github.com/minetest/minetest_game/tree/master/mods/player_api/README.txt) as well.

 ### Links